GodAlxl/zalando-signature-solution/README.md

-# Zalando Signature Solution in NodeJS
+# Zalando x-sig solution in NodeJS
 All you need to do is provide the URL and it will generate the x-signature and x-ts for you.